pmiguelpinto90/ShiftDisplay/README.md

   `led`: is a variable of type ShiftDisplay.

-  `latchPin`, `clockPin`, `dataPin`: are the number of the Arduino digital pins connected to the shift registers latch, clock and data pins. optional; if not defined, the default pins are 6, 7 and 5 respectively.
+  `latchPin`, `clockPin`, `dataPin`: are the number of the Arduino digital pins connected to the shift registers latch, clock and data pins;
+  optional; if not defined, the default pins are 6, 7 and 5 respectively.

   `displayType`: is a constant `COMMON_CATHODE` or `COMMON_ANODE`, depending on the type of your display(s).